 Here’s what you need to know about creating a push marketing strategy so you can advertise to and connect with your audience — and how to keep those connections high-quality so consumers don’t block you.

 Push message notifications can occur in both mobile (Android) and desktop environments.

 On mobile devices, push notifications are small messages that pop up on the screen to inform the user about content or updates, even when the associated application is closed.
-The specific way the promotional ads work on a mobile device tend to depend on the user’s settings: Some appear as screen pop-ups, others are drop-downs from the top of the screen.
+The specific way push marketing works on a mobile device tends to depend on the user’s settings: Some push notifications appear as screen pop-ups, others are drop-downs from the top of the screen.
 Some users set message notifications to appear over the lock screen, while others don’t.

 The concept of web push alerts is the same on desktop devices.
 They appear as a clickable pop-up, usually in the bottom left or right corner of the screen.
 Depending on the technology behind your push message notifications or how the user has them installed, the pop-ups may occur no matter what applications are open or may only work when the user has opened a specific internet browser, such as Chrome.

 In either case, the person has to click or tap on the app notification to open the related app and view the content.

 The way push notifications works vary slightly according to what type of device they’re being used on, user settings and the technology you’re using to make the push.
 But they follow the same basic premise, which is outlined below.